deepeshJCU/child-theme-u3a-docker/README.md

 [![Deploy Child Theme to Lightsail](https://github.com/deepeshJCU/child-theme-u3a-docker/actions/workflows/deploy.yml/badge.svg)](https://github.com/deepeshJCU/child-theme-u3a-docker/actions/workflows/deploy.yml)

 ## Overview
+This repository contains a custom WordPress child theme for U3A Townsville, developed as part of the CP3402 Supplementary Assignment.
+The project is containerized using Docker and automatically deployed to AWS Lightsail using GitHub Actions.

 This project is a custom WordPress child theme developed for the U3A Townsville organisation.
 It was built to modernise their online presence, improve usability for senior users, and streamline communication and information access.
 The site was developed locally using Docker and deployed to AWS using GitHub Actions for CI/CD automation.

+## 📦 Features

+- Custom child theme based on Twenty Twenty-Four
+- Dockerized local development with WordPress + MariaDB + phpMyAdmin
+- GitHub Actions CI/CD deployment to AWS Lightsail
+- Secure and production-ready workflow

+---

 ## 🌱 Theme Development